jkrayer/scvmgrinder/README.md

 TODO:

-1. Looks like tables aren't really done
 1. BUG: Can same number twice on terrible traits
-   2. tables that spawn tables (rolling for scrolls)
-   3. equipment with rolls, doses, ammunition
+2. Equipment with rolls, doses, ammunition
-2. Class tables
+3. Class tables
    1. Just Occult Herbmaster (and should I code feature in to the sheet directly?)
    2. Also the bite from so and so
-3. Publishing
+4. Publishing
-4. Ask jeff to test
+5. Ask jeff to test
+6. Update CircleCI